-Born and raised in New York, Wolf is an internationally exhibited fine art photographer, and his work has been widely shown in Costa Rica and South Korea as well as San Jose, Miami, and most extensively in New York City.
+Born and raised in New York, Wolf is an internationally exhibited fine art photographer, and his work has been widely shown in San Jose, Costa Rica and South Korea as well as, Miami, and most extensively in New York City.
 His most recent work includes landscapes and portraits of indigenous people from his travels throughout Southeast Asia, Europe, and South America.
 Printed on canvas with pigmented, fade-resistant ink, many of these images have been exhibited in galleries throughout New York.

 Wolf also specializes in commissioned creative portraiture.
-His prior experience as a caricature artist, along with his clinical work with clients, has informed his perspective and ability to capture the unique essence of the subject.
+He believes that there is always a subliminal non verbal element of communication between the photographer and subject and his prior experience as a caricature artist, along with his clinical work with clients, has informed his perspective and ability to capture the unique essence of this moment.